ossuminc/riddl/doc/src/hugo/content/guides/authors/design/patterns/command-event/same-event.md

 ## Suggestions

-This pattern is an anti-pattern most of the time because it results in lack of transparency.
-In an event driven system it is important to be able to easily discover the corresponding event for a command or vice-versa.
+In an event driven system it is important to have distinct events for each operation such that there is a structural difference in the responses.
+This pattern is advised against for diverse sets of operations, and keeping in mind advantages of other patterns mentioned in this document.